Chinese translation services for individuals and companies in London and the UK

-For example, if you’re targeting the entirety of Greater China, you really need separate versions for Mainland China, Taiwan and Hong Kong.
+For example, if you’re targeting the entirety of Greater China, you need separate versions for Mainland China, Taiwan, and Hong Kong.
 Anything less and you risk displaying insufficient commitment to the region.

 Get recommendations from us as part of your project.
-We’ll usually recommend for:
+We’ll usually recommend:

 - Mainland China and some overseas communities – Mandarin (written using Simplified Chinese characters).